dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * party: UnsignedInt

-    The value of the party parameter is the index into the parties list to the party that contributed the attachment.
+    The value of the party parameter is the index into the parties array to the party that contributed the attachment.

 ### mimetype